adas1gupta/Leetcode/Graphs/Rotting-Oranges/README.md

  - If I'm calling bfs on left, right, up, and down positions, then I shouldn't be appending +2 to each direction to the queue.
  - Rather, I should just be appending [i, j] because they're already +1 to each direction.

+ - Need to put the traversing logic within the queue (func(i +/- 1, j +/- 1)) and then within the bfs function is when I append to the queue.

 ## 🧪 Code
 See `solution.py`